 Allow your pot or trough to dry for several days.
-Then release the concrete from the moulds and remove drainage sticks.
+Then release the concrete from the molds and remove drainage sticks.
 Allow the containers to cure, preferably outside where rain can wash over them for several weeks before planting.

-From home-crafted concrete troughs stuffed with succulents stand strong alongside dry-stack stone walls, to simple ideas for playhouses, gazebos and backyard benches, Sow Simple will keep readers busy through all seasons.
+From home-crafted concrete troughs stuffed with succulents and strong alongside dry-stack stone walls, to simple ideas for playhouses, gazebos and backyard benches, Sow Simple will keep readers busy through all seasons.
 Grab a copy today!

 Just wondering where and when you put in the drainage sticks?